 A. Self-awareness, goal setting, influencing skills and support network.

-Held at approximate four-week intervals, each one-day module incorporates practical exercises, group discussions and case-studies with the emphasis on the application of key skills.
+Held at approximate four-week intervals, each one-day workshop incorporates practical exercises, group discussions and case-studies with the emphasis on the application of key skills.

 At the start, delegates will construct a set of objectives to be achieved while on DLiP, as well as a personal 180-day plan.
 This plan will be developed and refined during their time on DLiP, and will be presented back to the group and their sponsoring partner back at their firm at the end of the programme.